Shumo-CUI/shumo-cui.github.io/README.md

 ## Selected Papers

+* **S. Cui**, Y. Gu, A. Kurganov, K. Wu, R. Xin. *Positivity-Preserving New Low-Dissipation Central-Upwind Schemes for Compressible Euler Equations*, **Journal of Computational Physics**, to appear.

 * **S. Cui**, K. Wu, L. Xu. *On local minimum entropy principle of high-order schemes for relativistic Euler equations*, **Mathematics of Computation**, to appear.